 One of the most fascinating aspects of the human body is how it can work so hard on our behalf to create balance within with just a little conscious support.
 As the environment continues to become an increasing inflammatory threat with pollution, plastic-contaminated water, increased UV rays, and tech addiction, it’s especially important to learn how to counteract it to maintain an inner sense of well-being.

-As a holistic esthetician and therapeutic skin coach, I do this work with my clients in session and aim to equip them with tools and techniques they can use on the daily to de-stress and support their skin.
+As a holistic esthetician and therapeutic skin coach, I do this work with my clients in session and aim to equip them with tools and techniques they can use on the daily to de-stress and support their skin1.
 Multireflexology, otherwise known as Dien Chan Zone or "the original" facial reflexology, is a perfect example of one such technique.
 I use a version of this in session when giving facials to clients, but they can use the techniques on themselves at home.
 This kind of reflexology essentially uses the face to "map" all over the body to communicate to the different systems all over the body.
 It can promote different functions like support for the lymph, release in tension, and balance yin and yang energies.
 In order to understand how it works, it’s essential to take a look at the history.

 Facial reflexology: a brief history.

 Multireflexology Dien Chan practice was founded in Saigon, Vietnam, by Professor Bùi Quốc Châu back in 1980.
 He discovered a new set of mapping patterns on our faces to help connect to the different systems of the body from questioning the root of acupuncture meridians and points.
-He did this by working on countless patients at the Center for Substance Abuse Treatment, who he used to experiment with reflexology occidental works like iridology (iris-reading), endonasal reflexology (activation of pressure points near and around the nose), and auriculotherapy (ear acupuncture).
+He did this by working on countless patients at the Center for Substance Abuse Treatment, where he used to experiment with reflexology occidental works like iridology (iris-reading), endonasal reflexology (activation of pressure points near and around the nose), and auriculotherapy (ear acupuncture).
 Over several years, he developed a new therapeutic method for use on the face aimed to help improve health and balance holistically.

 Instead of continuing to use acupuncture needles to incite the chi flow of healing needed to balance the energies in a person’s body, facial reflexology tools were born.
 There are so many techniques on the market now (hello, gua sha and jade rolling), but reflexology tools have their own story and character.
 Many of the tools are crafted to hold both the yin and yang energy in order to help you find balance in each ecosystem of the face.
 By determining the right points to work on within the system, the tools can allow the individual to become his or her own healer.